 He was the only one anticipating the arrow.
-It bueried itself in the forhead of the bowman, he never had time to release the arrow before his dead fingers tangled in it, drawing it from the string as he fell.
+It buried itself in the forehead of the bowman, he never had time to release the arrow before his dead fingers tangled in it, drawing it from the string as he fell.
 His companion lost concentration for a second, but it was all Conor needed to grab his arm, flipping him onto the table.
 A sickening snap echoed as Conor broke his arm with the sheer force of the blow.

 "Keep moving!
 Prepare for battle!"

 The clan moved as one as Conor located Tull and Molly, Fergus meeting them quickly after.
 In a few minutes the women and children who did not fight had disappeared completely.
-Gone into hidding for the fight.
+Gone into hiding for the fight.

 Kinkaid gestured them to follow him up to the two riders who had warned them.
 The Roman troops were just little dots on the horizon as the heavy gates swung shut and were secured.